 2. Don’t Go Cheap on Garbage Bags.

 We made this mistake early on.
 When cleaning up the rubble and debris, you’re going to come across stuff you never accounted for – We found broken vinyl tile in our bedroom.
 It wasn’t from our house!
 Luckily, our new friend Tara (Who came to the rescue when a mutual friend mentioned us needing volunteers!)
 Came to the rescue with contractor bags.
 It seems like a little thing, but it made life so much easier.
 Also, we found out later – there is a big difference in quality even in contractor bags.
-Get the good ones.
+Get the good, heavy duty ones.

 3. Make Use of Social Media.